 Pro-tip: Project Life Cycle can be different for any given project, while the Project Management Life Cycle is the same.

-Most of PMP (Project Management Professionals) aspirants get confused with these terms when they are preparing for the exam.
+Most PMP (Project Management Professionals) aspirants get confused with these terms when preparing for the exam.
 Project Life Cycle and Project Management Life Cycle are significantly different terms.

 What is Project Life Cycle?